OnArrow/recite_word/Lesson/12/Lesson111.md

    ```
    She is beautiful

-   She is more beautiful that her sister
+   She is more beautiful than her sister

    She is the most beautiful in this class
    ```